-Unlike many other freelance trades, such as builders or engineers, which require simple contact details, your photography business card should reflect your style, creativity and niche within the market.
+Unlike many other freelance trades, such as builders or engineers, which require simple contact details, your photography business cards should reflect your style, creativity and niche within the market.

 There are countless elements which go into creating the perfect business card, from paper type to graphics.
 Discover our four key tips for creating an effective photography business card and find some helpful tips for getting started with your design with this expert guide.

 4 things to keep in mind before getting started

 Take your craft and apply it to your business card.
 The composition of your card should both mirror your photography style, but also be laid out in a clear and concise layout.